 * The synopsis is from the English translation of the Hecastus by C.C.
 Love (Toronto, 1992).

 The Hecastus Theatre Project is part of TransLatin, a research project of the Royal Netherlands Academy of Arts and Sciences.
 The TransLatin project investigates the interaction between Latin plays written by Dutch playwrights from the sixteenth to the eighteenth century and plays written in local languages across Europe.
 One of the expected outcomes is that this interaction was considerable and that European drama was more cosmopolitan than assumed so far.
 The aim of the Hecastus Theatre Project is to re-enact this transnational web of plays by having one of the most performed and translated plays of the sixteenth century, Macropedius’ Hecastus, staged throughout Europe at the same time.

 What do we ask from you?

-We are looking for theater groups and directors who want to perform the Hecastus in the second half of 2022.
+We are looking for theater groups and directors who want to perform the Hecastus in the spring of 2023.
 As a basis we would provide you with an English or German translation of the original Latin text, but you are free to translate it into your national language and give your own interpretation to the plot, the text and the staging.
 The play lends itself to a modern interpretation of the text: How would we today answer the question of what matters in life?
 It can also be adapted to a modern setting in terms of acting style and design.
 But you may of course follow the original (translated) text closely and use historical costumes.
 Our aim is to celebrate Marcopedius as a great playwright and to show that the universal theme of his Hecastus can still inspire people throughout Europe today.
 And we of course hope that it will be as successful as it was in the sixteenth century!